 Dean John Mogulescu

-In 2003, Dean Mogulescu was appointed as the founding Dean of the CUNY School of Professional Studies (SPS).
-Under his leadership, SPS has become one of the University’s fastest growing institutions, currently enrolling over 2,150 students in its degree programs and credit-bearing courses, and thousands more in its non-credit courses and programs.
-Created with the purpose of meeting the educational needs of working adults, organizations, and employers, SPS is home to CUNY’s first fully on-line degrees: bachelor's degrees in Business, Communication and Media, Disability Studies, Health Information Management, Psychology, and Sociology, and master's degrees in Business Management and Leadership and Information Systems.
-In addition, SPS offers groundbreaking in-class master’s degree programs in Applied Theatre, Disability Studies, and Labor Studies, as well as a number of professional certificate programs, such as those in Health Care Administration, Immigration Law, and Project Management, among many others.
+In 2003, Dean Mogulescu was appointed as the founding Dean of the CUNY School of Professional Studies (CUNY SPS).
+Under his leadership, CUNY SPS has become one of the University’s fastest growing institutions, currently enrolling over 2,200 students in its degree programs and credit-bearing courses, and thousands more in its non-credit courses and programs.
+Created with the purpose of meeting the educational needs of working adults, organizations, and employers, CUNY SPS is home to the University’s first fully online degrees: bachelor's degrees in Business, Communication and Media, Disability Studies, Health Information Management, Information Systems, Nursing, Psychology, and Sociology, and master's degrees in Business Management and Leadership and Data Analytics.
+In addition, CUNY SPS offers groundbreaking in-person master’s degree programs in Applied Theatre, Disability Studies, and Labor Studies, as well as a number of professional certificate programs, such as those in Health Care Administration, Immigration Law, and Project Management, among many others.

 Prior to assuming his present position, Dean Mogulescu was the university dean for academic affairs and deputy to the executive vice chancellor for academic affairs, and he also has served as university dean for adult and continuing education and director of adult learning for CUNY.
 He earned a B.A. in psychology from Brown University, an M.S.W. from New York University, and attended the Institute for the Management of Lifelong Education at the Harvard University Graduate School of Education.